raspberry-cpp-tutorials/gtk-opencv-simple/README.md

 # A simple Gtk / OpenCV application in C++

 _C++_, _OpenCV_ and _Gtk_ are a nice triplet to build applications that run on a Raspberry PI, taking images from the camera, process them, display them and have an unlimited user interface.
-In this example I'm showing a naive path for displaying camera captures into a full screen window.
-In this other I amend some of the shortcomings of this too-simple method.
+In this example I'm showing a straight-forward way to display camera captures into a full screen window.
+In the next example, [gtk-opencv-patterns](https://github.com/raspberry-cpp-tutorials/gtk-opencv-patterns), I amend some of the shortcomings of this too naive method.
 I hope these two examples can help you through the boring problems you need to solve before reaching the place where you can have fun.

 I'm using the following technical stack: